Perhaps, you have already adopted a bunny or planning for getting one.

 Chinning

 The chin of rabbits contains their smell glands.
-They indicate their belonging with rubbing on the items, just like cats.
+They indicate their belonging by rubbing on the items, just like cats.

 Binky